-A candidate for School Captain is expected to;
+A candidate for School Captain is expected to;-

 - Display high level leadership skills - Wear full school uniform at all times and ensure it is worn appropriately - Show willingness to assist at different levels.
-That is, peers, teachers, Office staff and visitors - Be a role model in the classroom, playground and when representing the school - Display exemplary behaviour at all times (which includes: at school, on an excursion, online and representing the school in any capacity) - Uphold all school and classroom rules - Participate and try their best in school events - Show pride in self and Bankstown West Public School - Be involved in activities that add to the corporate life of the school.
+That is, peers, teachers, Office staff and visitors - Be a role model in the classroom, playground and when representing the school - Display exemplary behaviour at all times - Uphold all school and classroom rules - Participate and try their best in school events - Show pride in self and Bankstown West Public School - Be involved in activities that add to the corporate life of the school.